bbell03/ArtificialNeuralNetwork/README.md

   #### USAGE:

+  Put the ANN - Iris data.txt and ANN - Iris description.txt in the same folder with ANN.py.
 Run the .py file in any Python IDE.

   #### FUNCTION(S) IMPLEMENTED INCLUDE: